 By applying a few principles of human perception to price presentation, you can craft your copywriting to maximize the perceived value in your prospect’s mind.
 The better you can do this, the higher your Average Order Value (AOV) will be - and higher AOVs translate into a higher revenue per visitor (RPV).
 Best of all, doing this requires only a bit of extra time and cost.

 If you’ve been doing digital marketing for some time, you know the buying stages by heart: Awareness, Consideration, Decision, Action.
-While your prospects don’t always move through these stages in a linear fashion, they represent the type of thinking they’re doing - whether it’s seeking a solution or 'the best value'.
+While your prospects don’t always move through this funnel in a linear fashion, they represent the type of thinking they’re doing - whether it’s seeking a solution or 'the best value'.

 Delay showing your prices